JCCode288/coding-test/frontend/README.md

 -  Response caching
 -  Chat history

-### Backend Connections
+## Backend Connections

 App using API library which itself a nextjs server action which became stable nowadays.
 It is a api route without much exposing the route and strictly used to connection with Backend API.

-Connection with backend also uses `Redis Pub/Sub` to overcome REST API limitation and giving `senses` of Realtime in some feature.
+Connection with backend also uses `Redis Pub/Sub` with `SSE` to overcome usual REST API limitation and giving `senses` of Realtime in some feature.

+## Job Processing

+Most Data Manipulation request will be handled by Queue. to simplify API Behaviour, response will be waiting job to finish using promise technique.

+However in big scale application this behaviour can be changed to just listing all the jobs in a page for better responsiveness.

+App also scalable when there's DB change (e.g: from sqlite to postgresql) just increase the concurency config in worker and app are good to go.